ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Whenever a [proc] that is running as its own thread is raising an uncaught exception, then the whole process is terminated and a stack trace with the corresponding error message is displayed in the terminal window.
-This applies not only to the threads of the [threads]{.mod}
-module, but also when the [spawn()] function is applied to run functions by one of the threads in the pool.
+This applies not only to the threads of the [threads] module, but also when the [spawn()] function is applied to run functions by one of the threads in the pool.